 In an ideal world, children should be excited for school.
 It’s a place of learning, excitement, engagement and wonder.
 Sometimes delaying prep is the right choice to make if it means that when your child does start they will be capable and enjoy their time rather than dread it.
 If your child isn’t ready for prep, it’s not the end of the world!

-In August 2018 we are holding a public forum on Facebook and have four expert panelists to answeryour questions and concerns.
+In August 2018 we are held a public forum and had four expert panelists to answer your questions and concerns – you can read the Q&A’s here.
+You might find some of your concerns addressed.